AlexRubino/CS-545-Final-Project/README.md

 You need to provide your email address, first name, last name and also create a password.
 After registered as a user, you can review/rate a game or can comment on other reviews in the app.
 You can edit your profile by selecting 'Edit Profile' anytime you want.
-You can also edit the reviews/ratings posted by you.

 3: Log in